prp-e/generative_ui_prompts/prompts.md

 48. A draggable timeline for interactive historical exploration
 49. An interactive soundboard for audio mixing and playback
 50. A customizable image editor for creative design purposes.
+1. A primary action button with a bold color scheme
+2. A secondary action button with a subtle gradient effect
+3. A rounded button with a shadow for a tactile appearance
+4. A rectangular button with a hover animation for interactivity
+5. A ghost button with a transparent background for subtle actions
+6. A call-to-action button with a contrasting color for emphasis
+7. A toggle button with an on-off switch for customizable settings
+8. A 3D button with depth effects for a realistic appearance
+9. A circular button with an icon for intuitive navigation
+10. A bordered button with rounded edges for a polished look
+11. A floating action button for quick access to primary functions
+12. A transparent button with a border for a sleek and modern style
+13. A gradient button with a subtle transition for visual appeal
+14. A shadow button with depth effects for a tactile feel
+15. An animated button with a hover effect for interactive feedback
+16. A glass button with a translucent appearance for elegance
+17. A pill-shaped button with rounded edges for a friendly appearance
+18. A textured button with a patterned background for visual interest
+19. A glossy button with a shiny finish for a polished look
+20. A toggle switch button with customizable states for versatile usage
+21. A floating action button with a drop shadow for dimension
+22. A bordered ghost button for subtle yet noticeable actions
+23. A gradient shadow button with depth effects for a dynamic look
+24. A circular icon button with a border for intuitive interaction
+25. A rounded ghost button with a subtle hover animation
+26. A beveled button with a raised appearance for emphasis
+27. A matte button with a flat design for a modern aesthetic
+28. A wide button with a bold font for prominent messaging
+29. A toggle switch button with a sleek slider for interactive options
+30. A glassy round button with a glossy sheen for elegance
+31. A minimalist button with a simple outline for understated actions
+32. A 3D toggle button with depth effects for tactile interaction
+33. A bordered circular button for a clean and polished look
+34. A gradient toggle button with customizable color options
+35. A soft button with rounded corners for a friendly touch
+36. A vibrant button with a neon glow for visual impact
+37. A square-shaped button with a subtle drop shadow for depth
+38. A translucent button with a blurred background for subtlety
+39. A toggle switch button with an animated transition for user feedback
+40. A glossy round button with a hover shadow for interactive feedback
+41. A minimalistic ghost button with a subtle hover animation
+42. A bordered rectangular button for clear and distinct actions
+43. A gradient toggle switch button with customizable states
+44. A glossy circular button with a 3D effect for visual appeal
+45. A sleek rectangular button with a thin border for elegance
+46. A matte toggle button with customizable color options
+47. A bold square button with a shadow for prominence
+48. A transparent toggle switch button with customizable labels
+49. A textured circular button for a tactile and engaging appearance
+50. A vibrant gradient button with an animated hover effect for visual engagement.